Taiwan - Data Protection Overview

 - the consent of the data subject has been obtained;

 - it is necessary for the sake of public interest;

 - the data has been collected from a source accessible to the collector unless the interest of the data subject takes priority over that of the collector; or

 - it would not harm the data subject's rights or benefits.

 A non-government agency may rely on its contract with the data subject to collect, process, and use the personal data of a data subject but not the sensitive personal data of the data subject.
 Any personal data collected relying on this legal base shall be used within the scope of performing the contract and can only be used for marketing purposes in a very limited scope.
-Based on this principle, an employer may rely on the employment agreements with it employees to collect, process, and use the employees' personal data.
+Based on this principle, an employer may rely on employment agreements with its employees to collect, process, and use the employees' personal data.

 Pursuant to Article 19 of the PDPA, a non-government agency may assert that the collection and process of personal data will not harm the right or benefit of the data subjects as its legal base.
-However, note that there is no explicit example for this legal base and the Taiwan authority does not suggest that the non-government agencies resort to this legal base for their data collection and processing activities unless in an exceptional situation.
+However, please note that there is no explicit example for this legal base, and the Taiwan authority does not suggest that non-government agencies resort to this legal base for their data collection and processing activities unless in an exceptional situation.

 Pursuant to Article 19 of the PDPA, a non-government agency may collect, process, and use personal data if it is necessary for the sake of public interest.